-The Department's Division of Campaign Finance and Lobbying Disclosure (Department) holds an audit lottery within 60 days of the close of the 4th Quarter.
-The Department randomly selects 3% of all registrants for the purpose of auditing registration and expense records.
+The Department's Division of Campaign Finance and Lobbying Disclosure holds an audit lottery within 60 days of the close of the 4th Quarter.
+The Department audits registration and expense records of registrants by randomly selecting 3% from each category of registrants; lobbyists, lobbying firms, and principals.
 The Department sends notification letters to all selected registrants, informing them of the auditing procedures.
 The Department then provides all registration and reporting records to an independent auditor.

-The auditors contact the registrants directly to request any records that are deemed necessary to complete the audit.
-Based on their review of their records, the independent auditors draft a report to the Department and registrant.
+The auditors contact the registrants directly to request any records deemed necessary to complete the audit.
+Based on their review of the records, the independent auditors draft a report to the Department and registrant.
 At that time, the registrant is invited to respond to the findings.
 The auditors then issue a final report to the registrant and the Department.
 When required the Department acts as an intermediary between the auditors and the registrant throughout the auditing process.

-In 2018, the Department selected 92 registrants to be audited by Zelenkofske Axelrod LLC.
+In 2020, the Department selected 92 registrants to be audited by Wessel & Company, P.C.
 All audit reports remain confidential, except when requested by the State Ethics Commission as part of an investigation into an alleged violation.
 As such, the audits are a part of the enforcement mechanism under the Act.